Supersonic-Sites/ElopeTofino/content/_index.md

       Tofino and Ucluelet, two remote villages on Vancouver Island, embody paradise.
 Tofino boasts of picturesque sandy beaches while Ucluelet offers a glorious and rugged coastline.
 Celebrate your intimate wedding in one of the most beautiful and isolated locations this world has to offer.
 I work solely with local people, photographers who really know and love the area and will spectacularly capture every aspect of your day.
   - type: divider
     bg_color: white
-  - type: gallery
-    images:
-      - img: ElopeTofino/eloopetofino_fQKctZkfE.jpg
-        overlay: ot-Paul%20Levy,ots-35,otc-FFFFFF,ox-35,oy-30
-        img_alt: Picture of the gay couple's wedding
-      - img: /ElopeTofino/elopetofino4_8WhBRUEHW.webp
-        overlay: ot-Paul%20Levy,ots-35,otc-000000,ox-35,oy-30
-        img_alt: Picture of a married couple on the beach
-      - img: ElopeTofino/elopetofino_FGbbm7uDsy.webp
-        overlay: ot-Paul%20Levy,ots-35,otc-FFFFFF,ox-35,oy-30
-        img_alt: Sunset on big beach
-      - img: ElopeTofino/elopetofino5_U3hA1Oq-Y.webp
-        overlay: ot-Paul%20Levy,ots-35,otc-000000,ox-35,oy-30
-        img_alt: Picture of a couple on the black rocks in Ucluelet
-      - img: ElopeTofino/elopetofino2_DXPjIg4zo.webp
-        overlay: ot-Paul%20Levy,ots-35,otc-000000,ox-35,oy-30
-        img_alt: Women in wedding dress in front of the ocean
-      - img: ElopeTofino/elopetofino3_23cCp9osx.webp
-        overlay: ot-Paul%20Levy,ots-35,otc-FFFFFF,ox-35,oy-30
-        img_alt: Couple holding hands
-  - type: divider_half
-    bg_color: white
-  - type: heading_full
-    bg_color: white
-    align: center
-    title_size: medium
-    title: Testimonials
-    desc: Lorem
-  - type: testimonial_half
-    bg_color: white
-    testimonials:
-      - img: ElopeTofino/elope_testimonial_4npPKtORMg.png
-        img_alt: Picture of Linda Eam-Shepherd during her wedding
-        name: Linda Eam-Shepherd
-        position: Eloped in 2020
-        desc: Thank you so much Emilie for our August 29,2020 wedding at Pettinger Point.
-Our day turned out so amazing and perfect.  ❤️ Cam and Linda and Andre (our doggie)
-        image_toggle: true
-      - img: ElopeTofino/testimonial_elope3_EbfKtcEA5i.jpg
-        img_alt: Picture of Georgia Belliveau
-        name: Georgia Belliveau
-        position: Eloped in 2013
-        desc: Thank you Emilie!
-We had a BEAUTIFUL elopement, thank you so much for helping our day be so special and memorable.
-Everything was perfect 🙂 Georgia+Andrew+OscarDog
-        image_toggle: true
-      - img: ElopeTofino/testimonial_elope_1__XnkqzSzCj.jpg
-        img_alt: Picture of Alana Robb-Douglas alongside her testimonial
-        name: Alana Robb-Douglas
-        position: Eloped in 2020
-        desc: The whole experience was magical.
-We had an intimate beach wedding, and planning it was so stress-free thanks to Emilie and her expertise.
-The ceremony was exactly what we envisioned and our photos were absolutely stunning thanks to Douglas.
-Thank you to everyone for giving us the perfect wedding.
-        image_toggle: true
-      - img: ElopeTofino/elope_testimonial4_RuPLj4KoW.png
-        img_alt: Picture of Alix
-        name: Alix L.
-        position: Eloped in 2020
-        desc: I highly recommend Emilie from Elope Tofino to assist in coordinating your intimate wedding!
-When both my husband and I met her the day before our wedding as well as our wedding day, she made us feel relaxed and comfortable.
-I am so thankful for all the hard work and care she put into making our dream intimate beach wedding a reality!
-        image_toggle: true
   - type: pricing
     bg_color: white
     title: Packages & Pricing